IATA Explained: The Role of International Air Transport Association in the Aviation Industry

 The IATA Customer Portal is where you can create an account that gives personalized access to IATA’s services, direct communication channels, special offers, and more.

-The You & IATA section categorizes information and solutions in a visitor-centric way.
+The IATA for You section categorizes information and solutions in a visitor-centric way.
 It means that if you are, for example, a freight forwarder or a travel agent or just a bored traveler stuck in the airport for a long layover, you can choose the relevant category and find the products or services IATA can offer to you.
 Try it out and we’re sure you’ll get a lot of new, interesting, and valuable information from the leading aviation industry regulatory establishment – IATA.

 Comments1